ProfilePic

 4. An unmarried spouse of a military member who either died while on active duty or due to a disability that resulted from their service

-Also, if you’re either active duty or a veteran, you should have served at least 90 consecutive days of active services at war, or 181 days of active service during peace.
-A National Guard or Reserves member must have at least six years of service to be eligible for a VA loan.
-There are some other exceptions, so if you’re not sure about your eligibility, talk to the VA office to double-check.
+Also, if you’re either on active duty or a veteran, you should have served at least 90 consecutive days of active services at war or 181 days of active service during peace.
+A National Guard or Reserves member must have at least six years of service to qualify for a VA loan.
+There are some other exceptions, so if you’re unsure about your eligibility, talk to the VA office to double-check.

 Apply for a VA Loan Certificate of Eligibility

-The Certificate of Eligibility isn’t necessary when you start the loan process, but you’re going to need it to show proof of your eligibility before closing.
+The Certificate of Eligibility isn’t necessary when you start the loan process, but you’ll need it to show proof of your eligibility before closing.
 You can apply for a Certificate of Eligibility through your VA-approved lender, online at the VA’s website, or by mailing in VA Form 26-1880.

 Meet VA Loan Income Requirements

 There’s no minimum income requirement for a VA loan.
-However, you do need to have an acceptable debt-to-income ratio (“DTI”).
-This DTI takes your monthly debts and divides it by your gross monthly income.
+However, you need an acceptable debt-to-income ratio (“DTI”).
+This DTI divides your monthly debts by your gross monthly income.

 Another income-related requirement relates to residual income.
-This is the amount of income that’s left each month after all other expenses have been paid.
+This is the monthly income after all other expenses have been paid.
 This remaining amount should cover food, transportation, and other basic living costs.
-The amount of residual income that the VA requires to qualify for their program will vary by location and family size.
+The residual income the VA requires to qualify for their program will vary by location and family size.

-Keep in mind that although the VA doesn’t set credit score minimums, lenders may have specific credit score requirements.
+Remember that although the VA doesn’t set minimum credit score limits, lenders may have specific credit score requirements.

 During the VA loan process, you must have the house you wish to purchase appraised by a VA-approved appraiser.
 A home inspection doesn’t cover this requirement.
-The property must be reviewed against comparable homes to determine an accurate estimate of the home’s true value.
+The property must be reviewed against comparable homes to accurately estimate the home’s actual value.
 It must also meet the VA’s Minimum Property Requirements, which the appraiser will check by reviewing the home’s condition.
 It might be necessary to rectify issues with the property’s condition before closing the loan.

-Here's a calculator to help determine what your VA loan payments will be based on the purchased price, down payment, interest rate, military experience, and prior VA loan use.
-Now that you know more about the requirements for a VA loan, you might be ready to talk to a lender about next steps.
+Here's a calculator to help determine your VA loan payments based on the purchased price, down payment, interest rate, military experience, and prior VA loan use.
+Now that you know more about the requirements for a VA loan, you might be ready to talk to a lender about the next steps.
 Or you might still have questions about financing options.
-NASB can help you on both fronts, so give us a call at 855-465-0753, or click here for a free rate quote.
+NASB can help you on both fronts, so call us at 888-661-1982 or click here for a free rate quote.